Florentine Ghetto: Creation of the Ghetto

 The Florentine Ghetto was officially developed in 1571 by the Medici family as a private real estate endeavor.
-The ghetto was constructed on the basis that rent would be set high in order to draw high profits on the investments.
+The ghetto was constructed on the basis that rent would be set high to draw high profits on the investments.
 The purpose of the Ghetto was not to attempt to convert the Jews to Christianity.
 Many people who follow Western Christian ideals have been led to believe that the Jews were moved into a ghetto specifically in this area because the land had been known as having been previously inhabited by prostitutes and whores.
 The majority of Jews that came to live in the Florentine Ghetto were arriving from one of the previously dissolved Medici settlements.
 For the Medici family, the creation of the Florentine Ghetto was considered just another business deal in which they took advantage of the Jews by forcing them into bidding wars for the small and cramped properties that were made available in the Ghetto.

-Before the creation of this Ghetto, there had been almost no presence of Jews in Tuscany, with the exception of the higher class.
+Before the creation of this Ghetto, there had been almost no presence of Jews in Tuscany, except for the higher class.
 On a sign over the Florentine Ghetto which read "segregate but not expel", which is an important aspect to the reasoning of the Medici family behind the creation of the Ghetto; they aspired to make as much possible income off of the Jews as possible while creating as little of an economic and social interruption between the Jews and Christians of Florence.
 Because the Ghetto is seen as more of a business venture than anything else, it was built less through a natural process of economic shifts and changes in demographics and more through the Jews dire need to relocate after the fall of other Medici settlements.
 Refugees from over twenty towns relocated into the Florentine Ghetto almost involuntarily, which is why the creation of the Ghetto is said to have been built "artificially".